rkalis/truffle-plugin-verify/README.md

 ## Notes
 This plugin gets compiler optimisation settings from the truffle config file, so make sure that your truffle config settings are the same as they were when your contracts were compiled.

+This plugin has a naming conflict with the truffle-security plugin, so when using both truffle-security and truffle-plugin-verify in the same project, `truffle run etherscan` can be used instead of `truffle run verify` for truffle-plugin-verify.

 ## Donations
 If you've used this plugin and found it helpful in your workflow, please consider sending some Ξ or tokens to `0xe126b3E5d052f1F575828f61fEBA4f4f2603652a`.